Schlampig/iLearn/REID_nets/k_baseline/introduction.md

     1.My version is simpler and might not perform as well as the original pytorch version, e.g., I didn't use kaiming distance or learning rate schecdul.
-    2. Moreover, I use sklearn to calculated AP(Area under the Precision and Recall Curve), which might make the mAP score different from the original results.
+    2. Moreover, I use sklearn to calculated AP(Area under the Precision and Recall Curve), which might make the mAP(mean AP for all classes)  score different from the original results.
     3.According to my experiments,
     Rank1(k_top=1), mAP(k_neighbor=1), Rank5(k_top=5) is 69.2101, 67.0975, 82.0466 for DukeMTMC,
                                                          77.1081, 75.3971, 90.0237 for Market1501.